My profile, credits and applications

 - edit your contact information

-- download an inofficial transcript of studies or a certificate of student status
+- download an official electronically verified transcript of records or a certificate of student status

 - apply for an extension of your study right